 Brand advertising.
 Brand advertising revenues increased by \$57.2 million to \$169.3 million for the year ended December 31, 2008 as compared to \$112.1 million for the year ended December 31, 2007.
 The increase of revenues in 2008 was attributable to increased number of advertisers and increased price.
-The increase of \$57.2 million from 2007 to 2008 consisted of: (i) a \$32.6 million increase from advertisers who advertised with us during the year ended December 31, 2007; (ii) a \$42.6 million increase in revenues from the advertisers who advertised with us in 2007 and continued to do so in 2008; and (iii) a \$18.0 million decrease in revenues as some of the advertisers who advertises in 2008 as compared to 1,070 advertisers in 2007.
+The increase of \$57.2 million from 2007 to 2008 consisted of: (i) a \$32.6 million increase from advertisers who advertised with us during the year ended December 31, 2008 but did not advertise on our Websites during the year ended December 31, 2007; (ii) a \$42.6 million increase in revenues from the advertisers who advertised with us in 2007 and continued to do so in 2008; and (iii) a \$18.0 million decrease in revenues as some of the advertisers who advertised with us during the year ended December 31, 2007 did not advertise on our Websites during the year ended December 31, 2008.
+We had approximately 1,140 advertisers in 2008 as compared to 1,070 advertisers in 2007.
 Sales to our five largest advertisers comprised 15% and 14% of total brand advertising revenues for the years ended December 31, 2008 and 2007, respectively.
 No single advertiser accounted for more than 10% of total brand advertising revenues for the years ended December 31, 2008 and 2007.
 Our advertising customers consisted primarily of companies within automobiles, online games, real estate, fast moving consumer goods, information technology and financial services industries.
 The fastest growing sectors for brand advertising were online games, automobiles and fast moving consumer goods industries in 2008.
-As of December 31, 2007, we had \$5.2 million and \$1.4 million of receipts in advance from advertisers, respectively.
-No revenues from advertising barter transactions were recognized.
+As of December 31, 2008 and 2007, we had \$5.2 million and \$1.4 million of receipts in advance from advertisers, respectively.
+No revenues from advertising-for-advertising barter transactions were recognized.